 - Prepare two portions of a standard classic cocktail chosen randomly from a shortlist provided by the BAI.

-- Prepare 5 portions of their signature Long Drink as prepared in round 1 without amendment to recipe or garnish.
+- Prepare 5 portions of their signature cocktail as prepared in round 1, without amendment to recipe or garnish.

 - Describe to the judges and audience (wearing a head mic) what they are doing and why.

 - Finalists will be judged on their cocktail, technical performance, personality and knowledge.

 - The time limit in the final will be:

 - 1 min to gather their ingredients from the pantry

 - 5 mins to prepare and serve two portions of the classic